Emmanuel-Melon/mahakama/README.md

 > Empowering citizens with legal knowledge, connecting with lawyers when needed

-Mahakama (Swahili/Arabic for "Court") is a legal empowerment platform that makes the law accessible to everyone.
-We believe that legal knowledge should be a right, not a privilege.
-Our AI-powered platform helps you understand your legal rights and options in plain language, without needing a law degree.
+Legal knowledge is a right, not a privilege.
+Mahakama (Swahili/Arabic for "Court") is the AI-powered legal empowerment platform built to demystify the law in South Sudan and Uganda.
+We deliver instant, plain-language answers to your real-life legal questions, empowering you to know your rights before you need a lawyer.

 ## Our Mission